Skip to content

 When your memory needs change, describe the updated structure and regenerate:

-resp = xmem.generate_schema(
+resp = client.admin.generate_schema(

 "Track user preferences, past conversations, and open tasks with priorities, due dates, and assignees.",

-old_schema_yml=current_schema_yml, # pass the existing schema so changes are incremental
+current_yml_schema=current_schema_yml, # pass the existing schema so changes are incremental

 )